Close Menu

 SSA’S LISTING 13.24 FOR PROSTATE CANCER

-SSA’s listing 13.24 gives us the standards for an award of benefits for prostate cancer.
+Once you file your application for benefits, you need to demonstrate that you meet or equal the listing for prostate cancer.
+SSA listing 13.24 gives the standard for an award of benefits for prostate cancer.
 The SSA considers many factors when deciding whether to award benefits, including:

 • The origin of the cancer